alexthecat123/LisaSourceCompilation/README.md

 - ```glue.c``` is a replacement for LisaEm's standard glue.c that will allow your custom copy of LOS to function in LisaEm, even after you've replaced the stock copy of SYSTEM.OS with your own.
 We'll talk about why this is necessary later.

 # What's not in this repo?
 The actual LOS source code itself.
 Thanks to Apple's really weird license on the code, I can't share it here.
-So you'll have to copy it into my disk image, make changes to some of the files, and then use my build scripts to build everything.
-But don't worry, all the info needed to do all of this (and a script to help with the copy process) is right here!
+So you'll have to patch some of the source files, copy everything into my disk image, and then use my build scripts to build everything.
+But don't worry, all the info needed to do all of this (and scripts that you can use to automate pretty much the entire process) is right here!

 # Source Code Structure and the Lisa OS Architecture
 The LOS source code can be divided into 3 main parts.
 Going from highest level of abstraction to lowest level of abstraction, these are: